 In my mind, it’s pretty much sacrilegious to suggest doing a single thing to sweet, fresh, summer corn besides enjoy it on the cob, slathered in butter with a little salt and pepper.
 But when one is sharing a house with a first and second grader whose grins periodically resemble Leon Spinks’, it can be challenging to be a purist on this point.
 Concessions must be made.

-A tooth-fairy-approved fall-back plan (that is, if you want to do more than simply shave the kernels off the cob and hand the kid a spoon) is this simple dish, which also happens to make a star turn in our Time for Dinner cookbook.
-It calls for 3 to 4 pieces of bacon, but you could go with two and it will still be as delicious.
+A tooth-fairy-approved fall-back plan (that is, if you want to do more than simply shave the kernels off the cob and hand the kid a spoon) is this simple dish, which calls for 3 to 4 pieces of bacon, but you could go with two and it will still be as delicious.
 The best part?
 You don’t need teeth to eat it.

 Pasta with Corn and Bacon